Mushroom Cottage Anti-Story

 The whole spectacle caused the chimp to sidestep slowly around the witch in careful observation.
 And once again, the witch changed form, this time just as slowly as the chimp sidestepped.
 She elongated her limbs, curled and corkscrewed them, each one uniquely until she resembled an old knotty twisted tree.
 And the neighboring younger tree with randomly arranged branches had none of the resplendent foliage this witch tree just sprouted, foliage closely mimicking that of the surrounding shrubs:

-This careful interaction proceeded for some time until the witch abruptly took on the face of a human skull again.
+With the chimp taken aback by this shapeshift, the witch abruptly took on the face of a human skull again.
 Just as quickly, though, she brought her usual face back into position under her robe.
 Slowing her movements, she swapped a human skull back into the place her face had been and then swapped it back out again.
 And she did it with such minimal sleight of hand that it could have resembled sorcery again.
 Slowed down, though, her movements were smooth and crafty.

 The witch was letting the chimp in on one ghastly spectacle after another to no ill effect beyond the terror that sprung from the incongruity of it all in the eyes of the chimp.
 Amid this terror, the chimp’s lips tensed and pursed and its jowls flexed.
-Then, it crouched low to the ground and crab-walked in circles around the witch while puffing out its chest and displaying great power through pseudo-kung fu arm movements Power turned to determination, and the chimp unleashed for the witch a tribal dance, revealing the depths of its strength and self-control.
+Then, it crouched low to the ground and crab-walked in circles around the witch while puffing out its chest and displaying great power through pseudo-kung fu movements Power turned to determination, and the chimp unleashed for the witch a tribal dance, revealing the depths of its strength and self-control.

 The witch nodded in the affirmative, again diffusing and solidifying, this time reappearing atop the far side of the giant log as a spindly tree twisting its branches as the witch had just been twisting her arms: